perebalazs/LowLevelFEM.jl/README.md

         * Heat flux on boundaries (also with functions)
         * Heat source inside the bodies (also with functions)
         * Heat convection
+    - Stady state and transient problems in heat conduction.
     - Heat expansion
     - Thermal loading in stress analysis (thermal stresses)
 - Modal analysis (eigenfrequencies, modal shapes).